PavishK/Final_year_project_1/README.md

 # 🎓 Promotional Website for Software Training Center
+### 📘 Final Year Project – Year 3 | Semester 5

-A **full-stack MERN application** developed as a **Final Year Project**, designed to promote a software training center and manage courses, users, enrollments, and payments efficiently.
+A **full-stack MERN application** developed as my **Final Year Project (Semester 5, Year 3 – BSc Information Systems)**.
+The project is designed to promote a software training center and efficiently manage **courses, users, enrollments, and payments**.

-The platform provides a **modern, responsive UI** for users and a **secure admin dashboard** for complete course and user management.
+The platform delivers a **modern, fully responsive user interface** and a **secure, role-based admin dashboard** for complete system control.

 ---

 ## 🌐 Project Overview

-This web application allows users to:
+This web application enables users to:
-- Explore the training center
+- Explore the software training center
 - View courses and services
 - Enroll in courses
 - Make payments (QR / Cash)